 Studies show that children do not learn socialization through interacting with their same age peers.
 They learn these skills from interacting with adults and children of a variety of ages in a variety of settings (e.g real life).

-Dr. Neufeld suggests that socialisation is more complex than simply being able to get along well with peers.
-Socialisation involves being able to get along with others while at the same time being true to oneself.
-Therefore it’s fair to say that what children learn in school is not true socialisation – it’s actually conformity.
+Dr. Neufeld suggests that socialization is more complex than simply being able to get along well with peers.
+Socialization involves being able to get along with others while at the same time being true to oneself.
+Therefore it’s fair to say that what children learn in school is not true socialization – it’s actually conformity.

 Myth 2 – Early Learning programs give kids an academic advantage

 The well trained mind is written by a school teacher who spent a year preparing her daughter for school only to realize that her ‘preparedness’ was an inconvenience to a system based on children being at the same ‘level’.
 The inflexibility of traditional schooling to cater for her child’s intelligence drove her pursue an alternative: homeschooling.

 Schools prefer children to be at the same level when starting out as it makes teaching easier.
 The school system sadly does a fairly inadequate job of catering for individual differences and academic abilities – it’s just not designed that way.

 Children who struggle are more likely to get support than a child who is academically gifted.
 It is the bright and gifted children that end up suffering in a system that is designed to get a large group of children to meet minimum standards and outcomes.
 Therefore, even if an early learning program provides intensive education for a child they will still be required to conform to the same ‘level’ as their same-aged peers once they hit the school.